WellsRC/Optimizing-COVID19-Quarantine-and-Testing-Strategies/README.md

 ### InfectiousnessfromInfection
 The temporal number of secondary infections post-quarantine given no testing
 ### InfectiousnessfromInfectionTestingEntry
-The temporal number of secondary infections post-quarantine given single test time (does both entry/exit)
+The temporal number of secondary infections post-quarantine given single test time (does both entry/exit).
+Entry and exit can both be done using this function as it only requires the time in quarantine in which the test is done
 ### InfectiousnessfromInfectionTestingEntryExit
 The temporal number of secondary infections post-quarantine given timing of two tests
 ### Probability_Onward